• Home

 Understanding SDR and Its Impact on PPR Pipe Performance in the UAE

-• High ambient temperatures
+• High ambient temperatures frequently exceeding 45°C

-• Continuous hot water circulation
+• Continuous hot water circulation in residential, commercial, and industrial applications

-• Strict consultant and authority specifications
+• Strict consultant specifications and local authority regulations for safety, efficiency, and durability

-Incorrect SDR selection is a common cause of failures in UAE hot water, chilled water, and industrial piping systems.
+One of the most critical parameters affecting PPR pipe performance is SDR (Standard Dimension Ratio).
+Incorrect SDR selection is a frequent cause of failures in UAE hot water, chilled water, and industrial piping systems, often leading to joint stress, pipe deformation, and reduced service life.

-It defines the relationship between a pipe’s outer diameter and its wall thickness:
+SDR represents the relationship between a pipe’s outer diameter and its wall thickness:

 SDR = Outside Diameter ÷ Wall Thickness